Jake isn’t dead.

 “We’ve known each other how long?”

 “About two months,” answers Elaine.
 “Since the beginning of the summer.”
 And she wonders, has it really been so long already?
-Two months since she first arrived in Gulfside, a newly risen Elevated straight out of the Temple, brought there by word of an adventuring guild in need of a cleric of the Allway.
-Two months since she joined Scarlet and the others at Highstar House.
+Two months since she first arrived in Gulfside, a newly risen Elevated straight out of the Temple, brought by word of an adventuring guild in need of a cleric of the Allway.
+Two whole months since she joined Scarlet and the others at Highstar House?

 “And in all this time,” hisses Scarlet, “have you ever seen me go near the water?”